-5S is a five-step methodology for creating a more organized and productive workspace: Sort, Straighten, Shine, Standardize, and Sustain.
+5S is a five-step methodology that, when followed, creates a more organized and productive workspace.
+In English, the 5S’s are: Sort, Straighten, Shine, Standardize, and Sustain.
 5S serves as a foundation for deploying more advanced lean production tools and processes.

 What Is the 5S Methodology?

-The 5S methodology is often summarized by the philosophy of “a place for everything and everything in its place.”
+The 5S methodology is best summarized by the philosophy, “a place for everything and everything in its place.”

-You may have heard of “KonMari,” a home organization system propagated by Marie Kondo.
+You may have heard of “KonMari,” a home organization system invented by Marie Kondo.
 The KonMari method transforms cluttered homes into tidy and simplified living spaces.
 The 5S principles are similar to KonMari.
-However, saying that 5S is just about tidying is like saying yoga is just about stretching.
-In other words, there is much more depth.
+However, saying that 5S is just about tidying is like saying successful manufacturing is just about speed - there is much more depth.
 So, let’s explore the true intent and meaning of 5S.

 5S Japanese Words